viresh-ratnakar/webifi/README.md

 web pages.

 Webifi might be useful for people with limited sight.
-It might also be useful when one wants to interact with a web site while walking, running, etc.
+It might also be useful when one wants to interact with a web site while walking, running, etc. It might also be an interesting and fun addendum even outside of these use-cases.

 At this point, Webifi is *not* a general-purpose interface: it only works for crosswords.
 However, I plan to expand its capabilities to other kinds